awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_CUR_Queries/Queries/cost_efficiency.md

 ### Cost Efficiency

 AWS provides IT resources on-demand, which makes it easy for customers to stop and start resources and use only what they need to deliver on a business outcome.
 However, it can be difficult to assess exactly how resource efficient a workload is on AWS.
 This set of queries helps customers assess and understand how they use AWS resources.
 In the Sustainability Pillar of the Well Architected Framework, [proxy metrics](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/improvement-process.html) are introduced as a way to understand how to measure efficiency in a workload.
 Customers looking to optimize their workloads for sustainability (or understand their AWS usage in order to report for frameworks and standards like [SASB](https://www.sasb.org/)), need to first understand what they have provisioned in AWS and then relate this to how much work they have done with those resources.
-This set of queries helps customers understand what they have provisioned in AWS as a necessary first step for optimizations decisions in line with the Sustainability Pillar of the WA Framework.
+This set of queries helps customers understand what they have provisioned in AWS as a necessary first step for optimization decisions in line with the Sustainability Pillar of the WA Framework.

 ### Table of Contents
 - Compute